tmtsoftware/esw/docs/src/main/sequencersandscripts/sequencer.md

 Location of the Sequence Component allowing the Sequence Manager or other client to determine which Sequence Component is executing the observing mode script for a specific packageId.

-The figure below shows the Sequence Component IRIS1, IRIS2 loading the IRIS instrument script for the IRIS_ImagerAndIFS observing mode.
+The figure below shows two IRIS Sequence Components, IRIS1 and IRIS2, loading script variations imager and ifs as part of the IRIS_ImagerAndIFS observing mode.
+In this case there is a Sequencer for the imager detector and a Sequencer for the ifs detector.

+The green boxes show how the Sequencer and Sequence Component are registered in the Location Service

 ![SequenceCompNaming](../images/ocs/OCS-SeqCompSeqNaming1.png)